MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 ## <u>**General E/E Knowledge**</u>

+DONT FORGET THAT CAN/FLEXRAY/LIN/ETHERNET ETC ARE NOT ECU!
+THEY CONNECT TO ECU.

 E/E stands for **'Electrical/Electronic'**

 There were no electrrical/electronic parts in the vehicles in the 70s, maybe some small parts to toggle the lights.